SENDY – INTERVIEW

 Adults tend not to grow too much after a certain age so there is a relatively small size range to choose from, but kids sprout an inch every month, or so it seems.
 Was it tricky designing an age range/sizing for the kid’s line?

 Absolutely, there is always a broad size range of kids at different ages so it is super hard to say “Youth Medium is fit for an 8-year-old” and be right for everyone because you could have two 8 your old’s next to each other that are a foot different in height.
 We have tried to combat that with an in-depth size guide including a to-scale printable hand chart which all help to give you a really good indication when ordering and we are expanding our network of bricks and mortar stores which helps to try before you buy.

 We totally understand that when buying online your products can show up and not be quite the right fit.
 As such we have an incredibly flexible approach to returns and exchanges.
 My moto is “do good things and good things happen” so I want to make everyone smile when they interact with Sendy even if they don’t get what they want the first time around, it’s my job to make the journey as easy as possible so that the customer is always happy.
 After all, you can’t buy goodwill, you only get it from doing good in the world.

 Is the kid’s range of clothing made from the same materials as the adults, in terms of quality and protection?

-Yep 100%.
-I have no understanding why kids should get an under performing garment that either gets thrown to the back of the cupboard or thrown to landfill.
-Kids and adults gear alike get all the same qualities, Kevlar on the knee and elbow pads, 4 way stretch, moisture wicking, anti-fungal fabric amongst others in the high quality technical materials.
+Yep, 100%.
+I have no understanding why kids should get an underperforming garment that either gets thrown to the back of the cupboard or thrown into a landfill.
+Kids and adult gear alike get all the same qualities, Kevlar on the knee and elbow pads, 4 way stretch, moisture-wicking, anti-fungal fabric amongst others in the high-quality technical materials.

 It’s a good feeling unwrapping and putting on your latest uber-cool riding gear, do you see a difference when the kids are wearing their new gear out on the trails?